Publish Data Using SQL

 'John Doe' );

-Loading data consists of inserting new source records in the SD (and SA for Basic Entities) tables for the set of entities taken into account in the integration job.
+Loading data involves inserting new source records in the SD (and SA for basic entities) tables for the set of entities processed by the integration job.

 When loading data in the SD or SA tables:

-You use SQL insert commands or your regular ETL/Data Integration Platform.
+• You use SQL insert commands or your standard ETL or data integration platform.

-The insert commands are issued on the SD or SA tables stored in the data location schema.
+• The insert commands are issued on the SD or SA tables within the data location schema.

-There is no required order to load the SD and SA tables, as no foreign keys are implemented on these tables.
+There is no specific order required to load the SD and SA tables, as no foreign keys are implemented on these tables.

-Reference validation is performed by the integration job, as a consequence references between entities must be loaded as indicated in the Columns to Load section.
+Reference validation is handled by the integration job.
+Therefore, references between entities must be loaded as indicated in Columns to load.

 It is recommended to use a database transaction when writing to the SD and SA tables.